altwajre/hello-akka/resources/docs/03-actors/04-mailboxes/README.md

 ## `SingleConsumerOnlyUnboundedMailbox`:
 - This queue may or may not be faster than the default one depending on your use-case.
 - Be sure to benchmark properly!
-- **Backed by:**  a Multiple-Producer Single-Consumer queue, cannot be used with `BalancingDispatcher`
+- **Backed by:**  a Multiple-Producer Single-Consumer queue, cannot be used with `BalancingDispatcher`.
 - **Blocking:** No.
 - **Bounded:** No.
 - **Configuration name:** `akka.dispatch.SingleConsumerOnlyUnboundedMailbox`.